google/google-api-cpp-client/README.txt

 Or you may also ask questions on StackOverflow at: http://stackoverflow.com with the tag google-api-cpp-client

+Status

+  This SDK is in maintanance mode.
+The patches being made are mostly for portability and/or to remove unneeded pieces.

+  We are not set up to accept pull requests at this time, nor will be in the forseable future.
+Please submit suggestions as issues.

 About the branches

-  The master branch is were development is done and usually matches the generated libraries available from from google.developers.com.
-For breaking changes in this SDK (when it gets ahead of the library generator), we will first make a tag matching the compatible version of the library generator.
+  The master branch is where development is done.
+It usually is compatible with the generated libraries available from from google.developers.com.
+On occasion it gets aheaad of those.
+It usually catches up in a few days.

-  For example, the current generated surface is at version '0.1.2'.
-If the master branch gets incompatibly ahead of the generator, we will first leave a '0.1.2' tag here to retrieve the compatible version.

-  We use tags rather than branches because the library generator should soon catch up.
-All fixes will be done in the master branch, so a tag is sufficient.

   The latest generated libraries for any Google API is available automatically from